Am I qualified to write a Luminar AI review?

 Open an image and click on Templates in the top part of the window.
 In the right sidebar, Luminar AI will instantly offer a handful of already installed Templates for you.
 By selecting one of the collections, Easy Landscapes, in my example, Luminar AI will open a series of 6 Templates.
 You can click on them to instantly apply the edits.
 However, these edits are not permanent.
 You can click Edit in the top bar and adjust the Template to your liking.

-I enjoyed using Templates because they allowed me to quickly try 10+ different edits that gave me a general idea of how I want to edit the photo.
+I enjoyed using Templates because they allowed me to quickly try 10+ different edits, giving me a general idea of how I want to edit the photo.
 However, in the end, I always reset adjustments and performed all the edits myself, but that’s just a personal preference because I like editing.

 To sum up, I think that Templates are super-useful for beginners who don’t have any photo editing experience and professionals who just want to quickly experiment with a couple of different styles to find the best one.